 The tenor saxophonist Joonatan Rautio is well known for his virtuosity and his soloistic strength and vitality.
 His musical background is firmly rooted in the jazz tradition.
 Joonatan Rautio makes a strong statement, both rhythmically and harmonically.

-He has performed with many top Finnish and International musical artists, including Jim Beard, Randy Brecker, Jon Balke, MIke Stern, Chris Minh Doky, Jukkis Uotila, Lars Danielsson, Anders Jormin, Ron McClure, Peter Erskine, Jesse Van Ruller and Finland's UMO Jazz Orchestra.
+He has performed with many top Finnish and International musical artists, including Jim Beard, Randy Brecker, Adam Nussbaum, Jeff "Tain" Watts, Jon Balke, MIke Stern, Chris Minh Doky, Jukkis Uotila, Lars Danielsson, Anders Jormin, Ron McClure, Peter Erskine, Jesse Van Ruller and Finland's UMO Jazz Orchestra.
 He has also led many of his own ensembles, most currently his own trio and electric jazz fusion group, Nassaun Fasaani.

 Joonatan Rautio has performed on dozens of recordings covering many different styles of music.
 He has contributed countless arrangements of his own to these efforts.
 He has also performed the role of producer for several recordings.
 Casually he plays the keys and the organ cheering up the audience with his great competence with gospel and rhythm'n blues.